St Matthew Passion: 68.

 The work is closed by a grand scale chorus in da capo form, choir I and II mostly in unison for the first part Wir setzen uns mit Tränen nieder (We sit down in tears), but in dialog in the middle section, choir II repeating "Ruhe sanfte, sanfte ruh!" ("Rest gently, gently rest!"), choir I reflecting: "Your grave and headstone shall, for the anxious conscience, be a comfortable pillow and the resting place for the soul.
 Highly contented, there the eyes fall asleep."
 These are the last words (before the recapitulation), marked by Bach himself: p pp ppp (soft, very soft, extremely soft).

 Reception

 The St Matthew Passion was not heard in more or less its entirety outside Leipzig until 1829, when the twenty-year-old Felix Mendelssohn performed a version in Berlin, with the Berlin Singakademie, to great acclaim.
+Though most remained the same, Mendelssohn did edit parts of the passion to satisfy the taste of the time.
+Due to the changes in addition with other circumstances the reception was a success.
 Mendelssohn's revival brought the music of Bach, particularly the large-scale works, to public and scholarly attention (although the St John Passion had been rehearsed by the Singakademie in 1822).

 Sterndale Bennett 1845 edition of the Passion was to be the first of many (as Adolph Bernhard Marx and Adolf Martin Schlesinger's one in 1830), the latest being by Neil Jenkins (1997) and Nicholas Fisher and John Russell (2008).
 Appreciation, performance and study of Bach's composition have persisted into the present era.